-Crystalline silicon (Si) nanowires (NWs) are a promising option to improve the thermoelectric properties of Si.
-1,2 As is known, single-crystalline bulk Si is a poorly performing thermoelectric material.3 Despite its high power factor (4.5 mW m-1 K-2 at the optimal doping of 1019 cm-3), its high thermal conductivity $\kappa \approx 140 \text{ W m}^{-1} \text{ K}^{-1}$ at room temperature dramatically reduces its thermoelectric figure of merit to about 0.01 at 300 K.4 One possible way to reduce κ without affecting the Si Seebeck coefficient α and electrical conductivity σ is through the formation of dimensionally constrained nanostructures (NSs).1 Si NWs with diameters smaller than the phonon mean-free path reported $\kappa < 5 \text{ W m}^{-1} \text{ K}^{-11,2}$ due to phonon scattering at NW walls.5 For the same reason, also Si nanolayers display a lower thermal conductivity, depending on the nanolayer thickness.°
+Crystalline silicon (Si) nanowires (NWs) are a promising option to improve the thermoelectric properties of Si.^{1,2} As is known, single-crystalline bulk Si is a poorly performing thermoelectric material.3 Despite its high power factor (4.5 mW m-1 K-2 at the optimal doping of 1019 cm-3), its high thermal conductivity $\kappa \approx 140$ W m-1 K-1 at room temperature dramatically reduces its thermoelectric figure of merit to about 0.01 at 300 K.4 One possible way to reduce κ without affecting the Si Seebeck coefficient α and electrical conductivity σ is through the formation of dimensionally constrained nanostructures (NSs).1 Si NWs with diameters smaller than the phonon mean-free path reported $\kappa < 5$ W m-1 K^{-11,2} due to phonon scattering at NW walls.5 For the same reason, also Si nanolayers display a lower thermal conductivity, depending on the nanolayer thickness.6 technique overcomes the previous density constraints.
+However, Si nanopillars protrude from a bulk Si wafer, which adds its thermal and electric resistivity to those of nanopillars, ultimately reducing

-Among the techniques that can be used to prepare vertical Si NWs, one-pot metal-assisted chemical etching (MACE) has become very popular because it enables the preparation of high-density NW forests at room temperature and ambient pressure, 7,8 with κ comparable to that of NWs obtained by using extreme lithography.9 Furthermore, it allows for the formation of NWs of virtually arbitrary length.
-In a nutshell, one-pot MACE is an etching process based on the local oxidation of Si catalyzed by in situ-generated silver (Ag) metallic particles. ^{10-12} Using a solution containing a Ag salt (e.g., AgNO3) and HF, Ag+ oxidizes Si while reducing to metallic Ag.
+Among the techniques that can be used to prepare vertical Si NWs, one-pot metal-assisted chemical etching (MACE) has become very popular because it enables the preparation of high-density NW forests at room temperature and ambient pressure,^{7,8} with κ comparable to that of NWs obtained by using extreme lithography.9 Furthermore, it allows for the formation of NWs of virtually arbitrary length.
+In a nutshell, one-pot MACE is an etching process based on the local oxidation of Si catalyzed by in situ-generated silver (Ag) metallic particles.^{10-12} Using a solution containing a Ag salt

+(e.g., AgNO3) and HF, Ag+ oxidizes Si while reducing to metallic Ag.
 Ag nanoparticles act as catalysts for the subsequent Si etching, which preferentially occurs at the Si-Ag interface.
 Nonetched Si then forms single-crystalline NSs.
 MACE can be successfully performed on either p- or n-type Si, in a doping range from 10^{15} to 10^{19} cm-3.